Standard Operating

 Working with Cooperators and Out-of-Area Assignments

-TNC personnel participating in wildland fire assignments with other organizations may need to achieve the arduous level of fitness.
-This will be determined in conjunction with your cooperators.
-All staff and volunteers must meet the arduous level to receive incident qualification cards ("red cards") from the Conservancy and participate in out-of-area assignments.
+Conservancy personnel participating in wildland fire assignments with partner organizations may need to achieve a higher level of fitness than described in this Manual or the NWCG 310-1.
+This will be determined in conjunction with your Fire Manager and partners.
+All staff and volunteers must meet at minimum the position specific fitness level listed in NWCG 310-1 to receive incident qualification cards ("red cards") from the Conservancy and participate in out-of-area assignments.